 In 2004 Stieg Larsson was a relatively unknown Swedish journalist and photographer, the editor of a few obscure magazines and a part-time worker for left wing political organizations.
 But in his spare time at home he had laid out the detailed outline of a series of ten crime thrillers, had completed writing the first three of them and was busy on the fourth book.
 He made no attempt to get any of these published.
 Then he died suddenly in November 2004 at the age of 50 after having a heart attack while climbing a flight of stairs.

 After his death his life partner Eva Gabrielsson sent the three completed manuscripts to a publisher and in 2005 they were published in Swedish.
 The central figure in the trilogy was a girl called Lisbeth Salander, a very alternative and most unlikely heroine - she was short, unattractive, socially inept and sported tattoos (the first book in the series was called The Girl with the Dragon Tattoo).
 All three books proved popular in Sweden, but nobody could possibly have predicted the phenomenal success that followed when they were translated into English and became available internationally.
-The Dragon Tattoo trilogy became an instant worldwide bestseller, displacing even JK Rowling (author of the Harry Potter series) as the fastest-selling set of books on the planet.
+The Dragon Tattoo trilogy became an instant worldwide bestseller, temporarily displacing even JK Rowling (author of the Harry Potter series) as the fastest-selling set of books on the planet.
+To date Larsson's original trilogy has sold more than 80 million copies in over 50 countries worldwide.

 Each of the three books was made into a Swedish-language movie starring Noomi Rapace as Larsson's off-beat heroine.
 In 2012 a big-budget Hollywood version of the first book was released, starring Daniel Craig (the latest James Bond actor).
 However, this movie did not quite capture the mood of the books in the same way that the Swedish films did, and it remains to be seen whether the other two books will follow as English-language movies.